AlgoMaster Logo

 Intuition

-The most natural way to think about this: create a new result array and fill it by picking elements alternately from the two halves.
-For each index i from 0 to n-1, we place nums[i] (from the first half) followed by nums[n + i] (from the second half) into the result.
+Create a separate result array and fill it by reading elements alternately from the two halves.
+For each index i from 0 to n - 1, write nums[i] (from the first half), then nums[n + i] (from the second half).

-This directly mirrors the problem description.
-The pairing is clear: position i in the first half maps to position 2*i in the result, and position n + i in the second half maps to position 2*i + 1 in the result.
+The index arithmetic follows from the pairing: position i in the first half maps to position 2*i in the result, and position n + i in the second half maps to position 2*i + 1.
+Because the result is a fresh array, the original values in nums are never disturbed while we read them.

 Algorithm